Introduction | Life | Work | Books

 Ayer began the book that made his philosophical name, "Language, Truth, and Logic", at the tender age of 23 as a young lecturer at Oxford, and it was published three years later in 1936.
 The book is regarded as a classic of 20th Century Analytic Philosophy and Logical Positivism, and is still widely read in philosophy courses around the world.
 In it, he popularized the verification principle (an issue at the heart of the debates of the Vienna Circle at the time), that a sentence is meaningless unless it has verifiable empirical import (see the section on Verificationism).

-He also claimed in the book that the distinction between a conscious human and an unconscious machine merely resolves itself into a distinction between "different types of perceptible behaviour" (a contentious argument which anticipates the 1950 Turing test of a machine's intelligence or consciousness).
-He also put forward an emotivist theory of Ethics (a kind of Moral Anti-Realism or Non-Cognitivism, which holds that that ethical judgments are primarily just expressions of one's own attitude and imperatives designed to change the attitudes and actions of others), which he never abandoned.
+He also claimed in the book that the distinction between a conscious human and an unconscious machine merely resolves itself into a distinction between "different types of perceptible behavior" (a contentious argument which anticipates the 1950 Turing test of a machine's intelligence or consciousness).
+He also put forward an emotivist theory of Ethics (a kind of Moral Anti-Realism or Non-Cognitivism, which holds that ethical judgments are primarily just expressions of one's own attitude and imperatives designed to change the attitudes and actions of others), which he never abandoned.

 His later works include "Foundations of Empirical Knowledge" (1940), "The Problem of Knowledge" (1956) and "Logical Positivism" (1966).
 In 1973, his "Central Questions of Philosophy" was published.
 The book was a comprehensive confirmation of his Logical Positivist outlook that large parts of what was traditionally called "philosophy" (including the whole of Metaphysics, Theology and Aesthetics) were not matters that could be judged as being true or false and that it was thus meaningless to even discuss them.